Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis shows that Tarrawanna has 11 active public transport stops, all of which are bus stops.
-These stops are served by 17 different routes, offering a total of 367 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living 213 meters from the nearest stop.
-As it is mainly residential, most commuters travel outward.
-Cars remain the primary mode of transport, used by 91% of residents.
-On average, there are 1.3 vehicles per dwelling, which is below the regional average.
+Tarrawanna has 11 active public transport stops operating, all of which are bus stops.
+These stops are serviced by 17 different routes that together provide 367 weekly passenger trips.
+The accessibility of these stops is rated as good, with residents typically located 213 meters from the nearest stop.
+Most residents commute outward from Tarrawanna, which is primarily a residential area.
+Cars remain the dominant mode of transport, used by 91% of residents.
+On average, there are 1.3 vehicles per dwelling in Tarrawanna, which is below the regional average.

-According to the 2021 Census, a high proportion of residents work from home, at 33.3%.
-This may be influenced by COVID-19 conditions.
-The service frequency averages 52 trips per day across all routes, equating to approximately 33 weekly trips per stop.
+According to the 2021 Census, 33.3% of residents work from home, a figure that may reflect COVID-19 conditions.
+The service frequency averages 52 trips per day across all routes, equating to approximately 33 weekly trips per individual stop.

 Frequently Asked Questions - Transport